simplex-chat/simplex-chat/readme.md

 - complexity of usage for all non-centralised protocols to all non-technical users

 Some of these problems are covered in more details in the proposed protocols on which this chat system will be based on:
-- [edge-messaging][6] - low level client-server protocol for asynchronous distributed unidirectional messaging
+- [simplex messaging][6] - low level client-server protocol for asynchronous distributed unidirectional messaging
-- [graph-chat][8] - high level chat protocol for client applications that communicate via edge-messaging protocol
+- [graph-chat][8] - high level chat protocol for client applications that communicate via simplex messaging protocol

 Even though EU-wide GDPR legislation to ensure users' privacy and data protection was adopted, the centralisation of the communication in a small number of platforms makes resolving these problems quite difficult.